Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

 For the sample bath consisting of 10 nuclear spins and varying number of $\tau_j$, we observe, as expected, that the fidelity of the recovered signal improves with an increased number of sampled $\tau_j$ (Fig. \ref{fig:time_density}a).
-However, what we are interested in is not necessarily to best recover the underlying signal but to recover the underlying nuclear spin bath configuration that gives rise to the measured signal.
-We find that even for signals sampled as sparsely as 50 $\tau_j$, the posterior distribution of hyperfine couplings of spins contains all ten of the simulated spins (Fig. \ref{fig:time_density}b), and the signal sampled as sparsely as 25 $\tau_j$ recovers the nuclear spin with the strongest hyperfine magnitude.
+However, we are not necessarily interested in reconstructing the coherence signal, but rather we seek to recover the underlying nuclear spin bath configuration that gives rise to the observed coherence signal.
+We find that even for signals sampled as sparsely as 50 $\tau_j$, the posterior distribution of hyperfine couplings of spins contains all ten of the simulated spins (Fig. \ref{fig:time_density}b), and the signal sampled as sparsely as 25 $\tau_j$ recovers the nuclear spins with the strongest hyperfine magnitudes.
 As expected, the more sparsely sampled signals result in more fictitious spins in the posterior compared to more densely sampled spins.
 The density of the time-point sampling is related to the ill-posedness of the inverse problem; from this sample bath, we also observe that the ability to resolve hyperfine couplings from sparse signals is highly correlated with the strength of the hyperfine magnitude.
-That is, the strongly coupled spins are clearly resolved in the posterior distributions in Fig. \ref{fig:time_density}b, whereas we are unable to clearly resolve the more weakly coupled spins are unable, even at relatively dense samplings of the signals.
+That is, the strongly coupled spins are clearly resolved in the posterior distributions in Fig. \ref{fig:time_density}b, whereas we are unable to clearly resolve the more weakly coupled spins, even at relatively dense samplings of the signals.
 We emphasize that the failure to resolve weakly coupled spins is related to the inherence ill-posedness of the inverse problems.
 Weakly coupled spins lead to smaller dips in the fringes of the coherence signal; as a result, many different combinations of weakly coupled spins can give rise to identical patterns of peaks in the coherence signal, making it impossible to resolve individual weakly coupled spins from a single sparse coherence signal originating from a dynamical decoupling experiment.

 While we are able to recover the stronger nuclear spin hyperfine couplings, even from sparse time-point samplings, we observe that relatively higher resolutions of data are required to recover the relative decoherence parameter, $\lambda$, as seen in Fig. \ref{fig:time_density}c.
 For samplings below 250 $\tau$, we obtain a relatively uniform posterior distribution of $\lambda$, whereas for simulated data with more than 250 $\tau$, the recovered value of $\lambda$ (that is, the mode of the posterior distribution) matches the simulated value.
 Since $\lambda$ is a decay parameter, extremal peak values of the coherence signal are required to capture the decay accurately.
 For sparsely sampled data, there is a lower probability that extremal peak values will be sampled, resulting in a relatively uniform distribution of relative decoherence values (Fig. \ref{fig:time_density}c).
 In contrast, dense samplings of the data will result in many extremal peak values, resulting in a non-uniform posterior distribution of relative decoherence values centered on the simulated value.